+Georgeanna Smith Wade is the Artistic Director of Young Actors Theatre.
+She began her career at YAT as an assistant to Justin in school programming before becoming a Director.
+She became the Head Acting, where she began to work on the development and implementation of Self-Empowerment Theatre.
+As the Associate Artistic Director, she created and implanted The Court, YAT’s social issues performance group that has performed all over the state.
+She has been the Artistic Director since 2017, where she manages the day to day operations and artistic programming at YAT.
 A cum laude with high honors graduate of the Jordan College of the Arts at Butler University and the Phoenix Theatre’s Meisner Training Program.
 She is the former Executive Artistic Director of the award winning organization, NoExit Performance, which NUVO Newsweekly has called “Indianapolis’ most adventurous theatre group.”
 When Georgeanna took the helm of NoExit, the company grew from two members to nine, increased the annual operating budget from $5,000 to $50,000, began producing full seasons, and boasted some of the most critically acclaimed of any performance group in Indianapolis.
 She is also a co-founder of Summit Performance Indianapolis, Indy’s first professional women focused theatre company.
 She continues as a company member of NoExit and continues to work as a free lance actress throughout the city.
 She was named one of IndyStar's Top 15 to watch in 2015, as well as being named as on of 2013’s “Most Compelling Performance Artists” by The Examiner.
 She was a recipient of the Indiana Arts Commission’s Arts in the Park grant in 2016.
 She received numerous collegiate awards and studied in St. Petersburg, Russia with internationally renowned director Alexander Anisimov.
 She was formerly a lead actor/interpreter at the Children's Museum.
 She has studied with Brian Bedford, Dan Kamin, Anne Bogart, Kristin Linklater, Joe Goode, and more.
 A former dancer, she has trained at the Academy of Dance Arts, the Jordan Academy of Dance, Gary Geis Dance Company, and Gregory Hancock Dance Theatre.
 She has been seen onstage at the Children's Museum, the Indianapolis Symphony Orchestra, the Indianapolis Museum of Art, NoExit, Q Artistry, Eclectic Pond, Defiance Comedy, SiteLines, Susurrus Dance, among others.
 She is a published author on the topic of creating museum programming for actors (IMTAL journal), as well as a featured presenter at the International Museum Theatre Alliance conference.
 An experienced director, Georgeanna’s work has been praised by critics city wide.
 She has previously worked with students at Pike High School, Fishers High School, Heritage Christian School, the Project School, Christel House Academy, and Herron High School.
 Georgeanna is also a certified Pilates instructor and a Black Belt in Taekwondo.

 Gara Gaines is all about encouraging people to be fully enthusiastic about what they love.
-After graduating from Hanover College, she moved from Nashville, TN to Indianapolis and began exploring its rich nonprofit sector.
-As Managing Director for Young Actors Theatre, she serves as a director for several YAT classes, including our K-3rd grade Sandbox program.
+After graduating from Hanover College, she moved from Nashville, TN, to Indianapolis and began exploring its rich nonprofit sector.
+As Associate Artistic Director for Young Actors Theatre, she serves as a director for several YAT classes, including our K-3rd grade Sandbox program.
 She also organizes registration, develops educational materials for performances, heads the social media team, and treats the job responsibility "assists in other areas as needed" with the deepest respect and enthusiasm.